3 simple steps to create a relaxing evening routine with personal knowledge management

 Plan where you’ll work.
 Curl up in a cozy armchair.
 Get some fresh air on a balcony or your backyard.
 Clean off the kitchen table and pull up a chair.
 Maybe even go for a walk.
 Wherever you go, make sure that you’re able to give yourself a brief window of focused time.

 Step 2: Create an evening mindsweep ritual of daily reflections

 Grab your phone (or iPad or laptop).
-If you're going for a walk or sitting outside, try using the ditation function of your phone.
+If you’re going for a walk or sitting outside, try using the ditation function of your phone.
 Open your notes app of choice.
 (Trying to decide which digital note-taking software is best for you?
-Check out my introduction to PKM for a quick rundown of options, including Notion, Obsidian, Roam Research, Bear Notes, and Evernote.)
+Check out my introduction to personal knowledge management for a quick rundown of options, including Notion, Obsidian, Roam Research, Bear Notes, and Evernote.)

 In your unstructured mind sweep, write down (or dictate) everything that comes to mind when you ask yourself these questions.